Jar'Edo Wens hoax

-Jar'Edo Wens was a deliberately fictitious Wikipedia article which existed for almost 10 years before being spotted in November 2014 and deleted in March 2015.
-At the time, it was the longest-lasting hoax article discovered in the history of Wikipedia.
+Jar'Edo Wens was a deliberately fictitious Wikipedia article which existed for almost ten years before being spotted in November 2014 and deleted in March 2015.
+At the time, it was the longest-lasting hoax article discovered in the history of Wikipedia, although it has since been surpassed.

 Origin

-The "Jar'Edo Wens" article was created on May 29, 2005.
+The "Jar'Edo Wens" article was created on 29 May 2005.
 It was only two sentences in length and cited no sources.
 It claimed to be about an Australian Aboriginal god "of earthly knowledge and physical might, created by Altjira to ensure that people did not get too arrogant or self-conceited" that "is associated with victory and intelligence."
 It was likely simply the name "Jared Owens", with different spacing, punctuation, and casing.

-The author, an unregistered user at an Australian IP address, was active for eleven minutes in May 2005; their only other contribution was to add "Yohrmum" (likely being a re-spelling of "Your mum") to a list of Australian deities within an article about Australian Aboriginal religion and mythology.
-This was more quickly spotted and removed, but it was almost a decade before the "Jar'Edo Wens" article was detected and deleted.
+The author, an unregistered user at an Australian IP address, was active for eleven minutes in May 2005; their only other contribution was to add "Yohrmum" (likely a re-spelling of "Your mum") to a list of Australian deities within an article about Australian Aboriginal religion and mythology.
+This was more quickly spotted and removed, but it was almost a decade before "Jar'Edo Wens" was deleted.